danliberato/RIP-Algorithm/README.md

 - If the current entrie has a destin router that is the same as who sent it, then calculates the total distance between previous and next hop;
 - If the current entrie has an infinite distance or the total cost is less than actual, updates its current entrie whit these values;
 - Last step is tell all its neighbors to update the respective routing tables

+Obs: some comments in code are in PT_BR, I'll change later